swcarpentry/r-novice-gapminder/episodes/10-functions.md

 ~~~
 {: .r}

 We define `fahr_to_kelvin` by assigning it to the output of `function`.
+The
-The list of argument names are contained within parentheses.
+list of argument names are contained within parentheses.
+Next, the
-Next, the [body](reference.html#function-body) of the function--the statements that are executed when it runs--is contained within curly braces (`{}`).
+[body](reference.html#function-body) of the function--the statements that are
+executed when it runs--is contained within curly braces (`{}`).
+The statements
-The statements in the body are indented by two spaces.
+in the body are indented by two spaces.
+This makes the code easier to read but
-This makes the code easier to read but does not affect how the code operates.
+does not affect how the code operates.

-When we call the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
+When we call the function, the values we pass to it are assigned to those
+variables so that we can use them inside the function.
+Inside the function, we
-Inside the function, we use a [return statement](reference.html#return-statement) to send a result back to whoever asked for it.
+use a [return statement](reference.html#return-statement) to send a result back
+to whoever asked for it.

-> ## Tip {.callout}
+> ## Tip
 >
 > One feature unique to R is that the return statement is not required.
 > R automatically returns whichever variable is on the last line of the body
 > of the function.
 But for clarity, we will explicitly define the
 > return statement.
+{: .callout}

 Let's try running our function.
 Calling our own function is no different from calling any other function: